Soleil-des-chats/steamurl/README.md

 # UrlRedirector
-A quick website used to redirect URLs quickly.
+A website used to redirect steam URIs quickly.